Orphoros/Statusify/README.md

 ## Installation

+You can download the binaries for your platform from the table below.
+The binaries automatically update themselves to the latest version when a new release is available.
+You can also install Statusify using a package manager.

-Please note that the due to the alpha release, the binaries are currently not signed!
+*Please note that the due to the alpha release, the binaries are currently not signed!*

 | Platform |  Architecture | Download |
 | -------- | -------------- | -------- |